-The following section provides details of the field-based assessments that were undertaken for the Proposed Development between February and July 2023.
+The following section provides details of the field-based assessments that were undertaken for the Proposed Development between February and July 2023 and on January 7th, 2024.
 The habitats described below were all located within and adjacent to the Site and are presented in Figure 4-4.